-• If student is a repeated target, move to violation 3 of Bullying.
+NOTE: If student is a repeated target, move to violation 3 of Bullying

-3rd Offense: K-2: Out of school suspension up to three (3) days.
+3rd Offense: K-2: In school suspension up to three (3) days.

-3-5: Out of school suspension up to five (5) days and parent conference prior to student returning to school.
+3-5: Out of school suspension up to five (5) days and parent conference prior to student returning returning to school.